MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/agisoft-metashape.md

 ## Import your photos

-After you've finished setting up your preferences, the first step is to import the photos that Metashape will use to construct the 3D model.
+After you've finished setting up your preferences, the first step is to import the photos that Metashape will use to construct the 3D object.

 - On the **Workflow** menu, select **Add Photos**, and then select the photos to import.